nasa/DERT/dert/doc/README.txt

 EXECUTION:

-To execute DERT on a Mac double-click on the dert application or run the dert script found in the directory.
+To execute DERT on a Mac double-click on the dert application or run the dert script found in the installation directory.
-To execute DERT on Linux, run the dert script.
-See the user guide for instructions.
+To execute DERT on Linux, run the dert script found in the installation directory.
+See the user guide for more information.

-To execute LayerFactory run the layerfactory script found in the dert directory.
+To execute LayerFactory run the layerfactory script found in the installation directory.
 See the user guide for a description of parameters.

 MEMORY ALLOCATION:

-The maximum memory allocation for DERT is 2 GB and LayerFactory is set to 8 GB.
+The maximum memory allocation for DERT is set to 2 GB and LayerFactory is set to 8 GB.
 Java will try to allocate this much virtual memory.
 The maximum memory can be modified by changing MAX_MEM in the dert and layerfactory scripts.
 To change the Mac app, right-click on dert.app, select "Show Package Contents" from the context menu.